lucid2713/lucid2713.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-Write your biography here.
-Tell the world about yourself.
+Hi.
+My name is Min-a Kim.
+I live in South Korea.
+I studied Sociology and ISC(Information Science and Culture) in Seoul National University.
+I'm really into things related to Art and Technology and also have interests in the digital society, human-computer interaction, media art and design, digital activism, environment and ecology.
+I like cooking, drawing, dancing, skateboarding -though not so good at!, jumping and strolling around.

 Link to your favorite <a href="http://reddit.com" target="blank">subreddit</a>.
 You can put a picture in, too.
 The code is already in, just name your picture "prof_pic.jpg" and put it in the img folder.

 Link to your social media connections, too.
 This theme is set up to use <a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>, like the ones below.
 Add your facebook, twitter, linkedin, or just disable all of them.

 ***

-<h2> CV </h2>
+<h3> CV </h3>
 <ul>
 <li>Interactive CPR Manikin</li>
 <li>Smart Shopping Bag and Cart(IoT research, thesis on ISC)</li>